Minerra-Analytics/yellowfin-log-viewer/README.md

 ## Advanced
 Click the Advanced tab to switch to Advanced mode.
 Advanced mode allows displays a user-entered (or a default 100 lines with no value entered) number of log lines from the end of all Yellowfin log files on the server, including archived version of a log file (e.g. yellowfin.log.1).

 Advanced mode allows log file entries to be filtered to exclude INFO and/or WARN log entries from the output diplayed.
-Use the
-INFO entries
-and/or
-WARN entries
+Use the toggle the *Exclude INFO* and/or the *Exclude WARN* options to exclude the types of log entries not required.